eclipse-threadx/rtos-docs/rtos-docs/filex/chapter1.md

 In case the file system update operation was interrupted, next time the media is mounted by FileX, the Fault Tolerant Module analyzes the log entries.
 The information in the log entries allows FileX to back out partial changes already applied to the file system (in case the failure happens during the early stage of the file update operation), or if the log entries contain re-do information, FileX is able to apply the changes required to finish the prior operation.

-This fault tolerant feature is available to all FAT file systems supported by FileX, including FAT12, FAT16, FAT32, and exFAT.
+This fault tolerant feature is available to all FAT file systems supported by FileX, including FAT12, FAT16, and FAT32.
 By default fault tolerant is not enabled in FileX.
 To enable the fault tolerant feature, FileX must be built with the symbol **FX_ENABLE_FAULT_TOLERANT** and **FX_FAULT_TOLERANT** defined.
 At run time, the application starts fault tolerant service by calling **_fx_fault_tolerant_enable_**.
 After the service starts, all file and directory write operations go through the Fault Tolerant Module.

 As fault tolerant service starts, it first detects whether or not the media is protected under the Fault Tolerant Module.
 If it is not, FileX assumes integrity of the file system, and starts protection by allocating free blocks from the file system to be used for logging and caching.
 If the Fault Tolerant Module logs are found on the file system, it analyzes the log entries.
 FileX reverts the prior operation or redoes the prior operation, depending on the content of the log entries.
 The file system becomes available after all the prior log entries are processed.
 This ensures that FIleX starts from a known good state.